evgiz/sprit3r/README.md

 ## About

-Sprit3r was written in Lua using the L÷VE framework.
+Sprit3r was written in Lua using the LÔVE framework.

 Thanks to vrld for the cool SUIT library used in the project. https://github.com/vrld/SUIT